tomdionysus/json2ruby/README.md

 # json2ruby

 A ruby rool for generating POROs from JSON data.
-It is intended to generate ruby model classes from existing JSON data, e.g. responses from an API.
+It is intended to generate ruby model classes/modules from existing JSON data, e.g. responses from an API.

-The tool will 'fold down' objects with identical fields - i.e. if an object has exactly the same fields as another, we assume they are identical and therefore the same type.
+The tool will 'fold down' objects with identical fields - i.e. if an object has exactly the same fields as another, we assume they are the same type.

+'Root' entities are named after the files that they are parsed from.
+Entities with no obvious name (items in an array, for instance) are named `Unknown<x>` where <x> increments from 1.

 ## Installation